 The Caring Ambassadors values evidence-based information and transparency.
 We encourage you to perform your own research prior to adding any integrative or complementary therapies into your health or treatment regimen.
 One excellent place to start is the National Center for Complementary and Integrative Health’s (NCCIH) website.
 NCCIH is a division of the National Institutes of Health (NIH) and applies scientific standards to the research of integrative and complementary health and medicine.
 Their “Health Topics A-Z Library” provides users with an easy platform for searching for and reviewing the evidence on a wide array of integrative and complementary health topics.

 How to Take an Integrative Approach

 There are medical doctors who, through self-designation or affiliation with a university integrative medicine clinic or training program, are recognized as integrative health practitioners.
 These providers can serve as the hub in an individual’s integrative health care team and are certain to embrace an integrative and holistic approach to health.
 However, providers who practice in an integrative health capacity or through affiliation with an integrative health center often are not covered by insurance, Medicaid, or Medicare, meaning hefty out-of-pocket expenses for patients.
-Additionally, most patients with long-term diseases should be under the care of a medical provider who specializes in their disease area.
+Additionally, most patients with chronic health condition should be under the care of a medical provider who specializes in their disease area.
 While integrative health providers may practice in a specialty area, most provide primary care and general medicine services.

 An integrative health practitioner can be a valuable addition to anyone’s health care team.
 However, you don’t need an integrative medicine doctor to successfully take an integrative approach to health.
 You can take an integrative approach to your health by incorporating appropriate complementary medicine practitioners and therapies, making lifestyle changes, and addressing your mental, social, and emotional needs.
 We’ve provided you with information on this website to help guide you through the process of exploring an integrative model of health.